-1. You will begin the application process by submitting the Statement of Intent during your semester enrolled in EDUC 211 Multicultural Perspectives in Education.
+1. You will begin the application process by submitting the Statement of Intent during your semester enrolled in EDUC 211 Introduction to Education: Culture and Contexts.

 2. You will formally apply to the METL during the fall semester, one year prior to matriculation.
 You will provide:

 - A completed application to the Fifth-Year Master’s in Teaching and Learning Degree sequence

 - A statement of purpose and philosophy (maximum of two pages with 12-point font, double-spaced) addressing one’s motivation for pursuing the degree and describing one’s current philosophy of education.

 3. You will then complete an Office of Graduate Programs application during the fall semester of your senior year to begin taking graduate-level courses the following spring while completing your undergraduate coursework for May graduation.